High Availability

 To reiterate, the Cisco Catalyst SD-WAN overlay network works properly only when the control policies on all Cisco SD-WAN Controllers are identical.
 Even the slightest difference in the policies will result in issues with the functioning of the network.

-To remain synchronized with each other, the Cisco SD-WAN Controllers establish a full mesh of DTLS control connections, as well as a full mesh of OMP sessions, between themselves.
+To remain synchronized with each other, the Cisco SD-WAN Controllers establish a full mesh of DTLS or TLS control connections, as well as a full mesh of OMP sessions, between themselves.
 Over the OMP sessions, the Cisco SD-WAN Controllers advertise routes, TLOCs, services, policies, and encryption keys.
 It is this exchange of information that allows the Cisco SD-WAN Controllers to remain synchronized.

 You can place Cisco SD-WAN Controllers anywhere in the network.
 For availability, it is highly recommended that the Cisco SD-WAN Controllers be geographically dispersed.